-- operation that are not currently in extraction should remain in agricultural production for as long as realistically possible. b.
-All of the recommended mitigation measures from the technical reports (noise, dust, blasting etc.) shall be included on the - Site Plan and implemented by the quarry operator/Licensee to prevent impacts to adjacent and surrounding agricultural - c.
-If during extraction, the material below the water table is found to be of insufficient quality or quantity to warrant extraction, then the operator should consider revising the rehabilitation plan to implement agricultural rehabilitation of the property,
+a.
+Extraction shall occur in phases to minimize the amount of disturbed area.
+To the extent feasible, later phases of the operation that are not currently in extraction should remain in agricultural production for as long as realistically possible. b.
+All of the recommended mitigation measures from the technical reports (noise, dust, blasting etc.) shall be included on the Site Plan and implemented by the quarry operator/Licensee to prevent impacts to adjacent and surrounding agricultural c.
+If during extraction, the material below the water table is found to be of insufficient quality or quantity to warrant extraction, then the operator shall consider revising the rehabilitation plan to implement agricultural rehabilitation of the property, where feasible.